Sign-SGD via Parameter-Free Optimization: Algorithms and Convergence Analysis

 \subsection{Stochastic gradients setting}

-Passing to the stochastic algorithms, we firstly present the assumption on the gradient oracles. \begin{assumption} At any point $x\in\mathbb R^d$ we have access to the stochastic gradient, i.e., we can compute $g_{\xi}(x) = \nabla f(x, \xi)$ -- the stochastic gradient value with respect to the randomness in the choice of samples $\xi$.
+We begin with the assumption regarding the gradient oracles. \begin{assumption} At any point $x\in\mathbb R^d$ we have access to the stochastic gradient, i.e., we can compute $g_{\xi}(x) = \nabla f(x, \xi)$ -- the stochastic gradient value with respect to the randomness in the choice of samples $\xi$.
 Additionally, the variance of these stochastic estimators is coordinate-wise bounded, i.e., $\mathbb E \left(\left[g_{\xi}(x)\right]_i - \left[\nabla f(x)\right]_i\right)^2 \leqslant \sigma_i^2$.
 Furthermore, this implies that $\mathbb E \left\|g_{\xi}(x) - \nabla f(x)\right\|_1 \leqslant \left\|\sigma\right\|_1$. \end{assumption} It is a classic assumption in stochastic optimization \citep{bernstein2018signsgd}.
-Furthermore, $g_{\xi}$, being the batch gradient, typically exhibits smoothness \citep{liu2023near}.
-Thus, we provide an additional assumption. \begin{assumption} The stochastic function $f_{\xi}$ is $L_\infty$-smooth according to the realization $\xi$, i.e., it satisfies $\left\|g_{\xi}(x) - g_{\xi}(y)\right\|_1 \leqslant L_\infty\|x - y\|_\infty$ for any $x, y \in \mathbb{R}^d$, and $\xi$. \end{assumption} We present results only for the \textsc{ALIAS Sign-SGD} algorithm in the main part.
-Proofs and details for \textsc{SOS Sign-SGD} can be found in Appendix \ref{section:stochastic_bisection_proofs}.
-Analogously to the previous section, we start with the modifications we propose for Algorithm \ref{alg:sign-sgd_adaptation} in the stochastic setup.
-Firstly, we need to modify the method for approximating $L_\infty$ locally, as we have access only to stochastic gradient oracles.
+Furthermore, the batch gradient $g_{\xi}$ typically exhibits smoothness \citep{liu2023near}.
+Thus, we introduce an additional assumption. \begin{assumption} The stochastic function $f_{\xi}$ is $L_\infty$-smooth according to the realization $\xi$, i.e., it satisfies $\left\|g_{\xi}(x) - g_{\xi}(y)\right\|_1 \leqslant L_\infty\|x - y\|_\infty$ for any $x, y \in \mathbb{R}^d$, $\xi$. \end{assumption} The stochastic formulation of the problem (Assumption \ref{as:go_stochastic_gradient}) necessitates modifications of Algorithm \ref{alg:sign-sgd_adaptation}.
+This algorithm assumes access to the exact gradients, and the estimation of the local smoothness constant relies on computing full gradients.
+Thus, our goal is to modify Line \ref{alg:adaptation_line4} in Algorithm \ref{alg:sign-sgd_adaptation}.
+Utilizing Assumption \ref{as:stochastic_smoothness}, we can construct a local approximation of $L_\infty$ on the $t$-th iteration via stochastic gradients with respect to the stochastic realization $\xi^t$.
 Namely,

 where $g_{\xi^t}^{t}$ is the stochastic gradient computed at the $t$-th iteration based on the stochastic realization $\xi^t$.
-We query the oracle only twice per iteration, based on the current and next stochastic realizations.
-Moreover, we perform a step in Line \ref{alg:adaptation_line11} with respect to $\text{sign}(g_{\xi^t}^t)$.
-Secondly, we focus our analysis solely on Option II.
+We query the oracle twice per iteration, utilizing the current and subsequent stochastic realizations.
+Another change in Algorithm \ref{alg:sign-sgd_adaptation} involves performing a step in Line \ref{alg:adaptation_line11} regarding $\text{sign}(g_{\xi^t}^t)$.
+In the subsequent theoretical analysis, we focus solely on Option II in Algorithm \ref{alg:sign-sgd_adaptation}.
+We provide a formal description of the stochastic method, Algorithm \ref{alg:sign-sgd_adaptation_stochgastic}, in Appendix \ref{section:stochastic_gradient_adaptation_proofs}.
+There, we present both the practical and theoretical versions.